phi-lira/phi-lira.github.io/GettingStarted/the-first-triangle.md

 If you look at a GPU as a black box system.
 It takes some data (meshes, materials, textures, shaders), processes drawing commands (`drawcalls`) in several pipelined stages and output pixels into a buffer (`render target`).
 Then some dedicated hardware reads this buffer and present the image on the screen.
 This is what is called a graphics pipeline.

 In the very early days of GPUs, these pipeline stages were all fixed functions.
 In other words, they were not programmable.
 The increased demand for more content and more customization has driven the GPU vendors to expose programable stages in their pipeline.
 These stages are programable by the application with a specific type of program called `shader`.
+Despite several parts of the graphics pipeline being programable, there are still some stages that are only configurable or not configurable at all.

 Graphics pipelines vary a lot from different types of GPUs.
 NVidia GPUs have pipelines with fewer stages that rely heavily on compute shaders.
 Mobile GPUs have deep pipeline stages that focus on cache locality when rendering triangles.
 These are known as tile based GPUs.
-You can read in more detail about graphics pipelins for different GPUs here, here and here.
+You can read in more detail about graphics pipelines for different GPUs here, here and here.

 For this lesson, we will focus on explaining some common pipeline stages used in most GPUs.
-For simplicity we are skipping a few fixed and programable stages.
-In our graphics pipeline, for each drawcall, these stages are executed:
+For each drawcall, these stages are executed:

 __Vertex Shader__: Receives as input vertex attributes (position, uv, color, normal).
 Processes each vertex, transforming their position from a local coordinate system (object space) to a coordinate system that can be easily mapped to screen (homogeneous clipping space).
 The other attributes can be either processed in some way or passed as is to next stage.